MIROC-DOC/model_description/org/md_enorg/p-cum.md

 > EQ=00031.

 However, in the case of TERM00048, it is TERM00049.
-Furthermore, it is unlikely that a precipitation event will turn into cloudy water once it has risen, TERM00050 must be an increasing function of TERM00051.
+Furthermore, it is unlikely that a precipitation event will be followed by cloudy water, TERM00050 must be an increasing function of TERM00051.
 This will limit the TERM00052.